New video shows President Trump saluting North Korean general

 Breaking News Emails

-WASHINGTON — North Korean state television aired video from the historic summit between President Donald Trump and Kim Jong Un Thursday that included a surprising moment when the American president saluted a North Korean general.
+WASHINGTON — North Korean state television aired video on Thursday from the historic summit between President Donald Trump and Kim Jong Un that included a surprising moment when the American president saluted a North Korean general.

 Trump reached out to shake the general's hand, and the general responded with a salute.
 Trump reciprocated, saluting the general back before the men shook hands.